repinek/fallguys-frida-modmenu/README.md

 ### Teleports
 - Teleport To Finish or Crown
 - Teleport To Random Player
-- Teleport To Bubble or Active Button
+- Teleport To Bubble, Active Button or Score Zone

 ### Other
 - Display FGDebug